0x3F3F/0x3F3F.github.io/_posts/2020-01-02-2019_Portfolio-Review.md

 Since the [last review]({% post_url 2019-01-01-2018_Portfolio-Review %}), my recession
 forecast has not come to pass and shares have been driven higher.
 Given this, my defensive positioning has meant that I have lagged both of my benchmarks.
-Although the performance has been a bit meh, I'm happy to maintain the positioning (more fidelity than above), which is fairly evenly balanced:
+Although the performance has been a bit meh, I'm happy to maintain the positioning which is fairly evenly balanced (more fidelity than above):

 <img style="border: 0;" src="/img/2020/20200102_Overview3.png" />